publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schVIII/ptD/m__us_usc_t6_s395.md

         (1) __Rules for application of subsection (b)__

-        In applying subsection (b) of this section for purposes of subsection (a) of this section, the following rules shall apply:
+        In applying subsection (b) for purposes of subsection (a), the following rules shall apply:

             (A) __Certain stock disregarded__

-            There shall not be taken into account in determining ownership for purposes of subsection (b)(2) of this section—
+            There shall not be taken into account in determining ownership for purposes of subsection (b)(2)—

                 (i) stock held by members of the expanded affiliated group which includes the foreign incorporated entity; or

-                (ii) stock of such entity which is sold in a public offering related to the acquisition described in subsection (b)(1) of this section.
+                (ii) stock of such entity which is sold in a public offering related to the acquisition described in subsection (b)(1).

             (B) __Plan deemed in certain cases__

-                If a foreign incorporated entity acquires directly or indirectly substantially all of the properties of a domestic corporation or partnership during the 4-year period beginning on the date which is 2 years before the ownership requirements of subsection (b)(2) of this section are met, such actions shall be treated as pursuant to a plan.
+                If a foreign incorporated entity acquires directly or indirectly substantially all of the properties of a domestic corporation or partnership during the 4-year period beginning on the date which is 2 years before the ownership requirements of subsection (b)(2) are met, such actions shall be treated as pursuant to a plan.

             (C) __Certain transfers disregarded__